 I don't fully understand your example (I see aproblem but the blue arrow points to ? and I don't read German)

 Any more detail from your end?

-#9 Updated by Thaddeus - over 6 years ago
+#9 Updated by Thaddeus - almost 7 years ago

 - Status changed from Closed to Reopened